sourcegraph/about/blogposts/2022/introducting-migrator-service.md

 This error message is the bane of a growing number of site administrators as well as any engineer in our customer support org or any engineer in our #opsgenie Slack channel.

 As of Sourcegraph 3.37, we no longer spuriously mark the database as dirty during common upgrade scenarios.
-We have decoupled database migrations from the application startup sequence to better control database schema upgrade conditions.
+We have decoupled database migrations from the application start up sequence to better control database schema upgrade conditions.

 This release adds: